 The reported figures summarized in the Table 1 below were originally reported in 2013 and remain unchanged from the previous year's disclosure.
-Boliden changed reporting standards in 2018 from Fennoscandian Review Board (FRB) to the Pan-European Reserves and Resources Reporting Committee "PERC Reporting Standard 2017" (PERC).
+Boliden changed reporting standards in 2018 from Fennoscandian Review Board (FRB) to the Pan-European Reserves and Resources Reporting Committee "PERC Reporting Standard 2017" (PERC) and a new PERC version 2021.
 The reports and estimations summarized here are compiled according to the previous standard (FRB) but intends to comply with PERC.
 Boliden consider this data accurate and reliable.